Zilliqa/dev-portal-old/docs/core-consensus.md

 id: core-consensus
 title: Consensus
 ---
-## Consensus Protocol

-### Overview

-This document describes how the consensus protocol (as initially designed in the Zilliqa [whitepaper](https://docs.zilliqa.com/whitepaper.pdf)) is implemented and used in the core Zilliqa code.
+This section describes how the consensus protocol (as initially designed in the Zilliqa [whitepaper](https://docs.zilliqa.com/whitepaper.pdf)) is implemented and used in the core Zilliqa code.
-For a more theoretical description of the consensus protocol itself, refer to the whitepaper.

-### Usage in the Protocol
+## Usage in the Protocol

 Consensus is used in the following stages of the protocol: